bschulz81/hyperbolicfitdll/README.md

 // If

 // rejection_method==tolerance_is_decision_in_MAD_ESTIMATION, or
+// tolerance_is_biweight_midvariance, or
 // rejection_method==tolerance_is_decision_in_S_ESTIMATION, or
 // rejection_method==tolerance_is_decision_in_Q_ESTIMATION, or
 // rejection_method==tolerance_is_decision_in_T_ESTIMATION,

-// then, MAD, S, Q or T estimators are used.
+// then, MAD, biweight_midvariance, S, Q or T estimators are used.

 // A point is then added to a minimal combination if

 // abs(err_p-median(err_p))/ estimator <= tolerance

 // where median(err_p) is the median of the errors, and estimator is then the MAD, Q, S or T estimator.
+//
+// The MAD,S,Q and T estimators are extensively described in
+// Peter J.Rousseeuw, Christophe Croux, Alternatives to the Median - Absolute Deviation
+// J. of the Amer.
+Statistical Assoc.
+(Theory and Methods), 88 (1993),p.
+1273,
-Q and S estimators are better suited for asymmetric distributions.
+// Q and S estimators are better suited for asymmetric distributions than the MAD estimator and the Q estimator is better optimized for small sample sizes than the S estimator.

+// The library also can make use of the biweight midvariance estimator that was described in
+// T. C. Beers, K. Flynn and K. Gebhardt,  Astron.
+J. 100 (1),32 (1990)

-// if MAD, Q, or S estimators are used. the tolerance parameter should be around 2...3.
+// if MAD, S, Q, T estimators or biweight midvariance estimators are used. the tolerance parameter should be around 2...3.

 // if
 // rejection_method==tolerance_is_significance_in_Grubbs_test,
 //
-// then a point p is added to a minimal combination if its error err_p is not an outlier according to the Grubbs test.
+// then a point p is added to a minimal combination if its error err_p is not an outlier according to a modified Grubb's test.
 // The tolerance parameter is here a significance value based on student's distribution.
 // This means, in order to remove an outlier with 90% significance with Grubb's method, one should set tolerance=0.1, for 80% significance, one should select 0.2.

+// In the original version of Grubb's test, one searches the value err_p where |err_p-a|, with a as average is at its maximum.
+// One then makes Grubb's test with this value (which depends on the number of samples), and if it is an outlier, one removes this value and repeats the procedure.
+//
+// This library modifies Grubb's test a bit, in that it does not include points which fail Grubb's test.
+It does not search for the largest outlier, removes it
+// and then recalculates the test statistic with an updated sample size.
+// This is done for computational speed, and it should correspond to the behavior of Grubb's test with a very large sample size
+//
 // if
 // rejection_method==use_peirce_criterion,